 Let me tell you about the game. it’s the brainchild of an indie developer called Vlambeer, who also did Super Crate Box and other quirky indie games.
 It’s post nuclear-apocalyse, and there are nine mutant characters that you can play.
 Vlambeer has said they will be adding even more!
 You start out with a certain number of them unlocked (Vlambeer updates the game every Sunday, and I think this changed in the time I have played the game) and unlock the rest with certain achievements.
 The dungeons are randomly-generated, so you never get the same game twice.
 Be prepared to die again and again and again because though the game is simple enough to understand, it’s devilishly-hard to play.
 Each character has a different active ability that you use by pressing the right-click button on your mouse (you can also use a gamepad to play the game), and it would behoove you to remember which character you’re playing because the right-click abilities are very different for each.
-Every character has a B-skin, too, which is fun to see when they show up, which is infrequently.
+Several characters have B-skins, too, which is fun to see when they show up, which is infrequently.

 I started with Fish because he’s supposedly the easiest character for newbies to play with his dodge roll ability.
 I didn’t like him that much and quickly moved on to other characters.
 I latched on to Y.V.
 (Yung Venuz, the star of Vlambeer’s browser-based game, Gun GODZ.
 Which is damn hard, by the way.)
 His right-click ability is called pop pop which means he shoots twice with one click.
 He already shoots faster than the other characters, so it’s a pretty neat ability.
 I tried all the other characters, and it’s been interesting to see how I switch favorites from time to time.

 From the start, the game grabbed me.
 You race through these different settings, killing as many enemies as you can with whatever weapons you’re given/can find.
 You might run out of ammo.
 You might be outgunned or out-(wo)manned.
-You might get corned by, say, five purple scorpions and watch in horror as your health quickly depletes.
+You might get cornered by, say, five purple scorpions and watch in horror as your health quickly depletes.
 If you’re Melting, you only have two health, so your situation is even more precarious.
 I sucked at it (and still do) of course, but I found myself pressing start over and over and over again.
 “Just one more level/game” is a gaming trope, but it’s applicable here.
 I’d tell myself, “Just one more game” and before I knew it, it was an hour later.
 Again, each game lasts roughly five to ten minutes, so that’s definitely more than just one more game.

 What is the allure?
 Well, lots of shooting for one thing.
 Unless you’re Chicken because she’s a melee character.
 She has an awesome sword with which she hacks her way through hordes of enemies, and if she dies, she runs around with her head cut off for a period of time before truly dying.
 If she regains health in that time, then the run is on!
 In addition, you get to choose a mutation every time you level up.
 My favorite is boiling veins which makes you immune from fire and explosions when you’re at half-health or lower.
 This is VERY important in the scrapyard and the frozen city.
 I don’t know past that point because I’ve only made it to the labs once.
 There is also a crown vault where you can choose a crown, and each has a big asset and a big negative.
 In addition, there are secret levels, but I won’t spoil that for you by talking about them.